-Legacy Miller - This plan is no longer with WTW following the divestiture of its Miller business in March 2021 (see Note 3 to these Consolidated Financial Statements for further information).
+Legacy Miller - This plan is no longer with WTW following the divestiture of its Miller business in March 2021 (see Note 3 - Acquisitions and Divestitures for further information).
 The plan provided retirement benefits based on members' salaries at the point at which they ceased to accrue benefits under the scheme.